-3. Plaintiffs seek certification of a nation-wide class action brought under the common law breach of contract, unjust enrichment, and the Illinois Consumer Fraud Act ("CFA"), and certification of a Washington Class under the Washington Consumer Protection/Unfair Business Practices Act, ("CPA") and the above-mentioned common law claims.
-Each putative class consists of all direct purchasers of the deceptively marketed triple analog recordings.
+- 3. The recordings in question ("Subject Recordings") were produced under processes named by the Defendants as either "Original Master Recording" (OMR) or "UltraDisc One-Step" (UD1S). - 4.
+Plaintiffs seek certification of a nation-wide class action brought under the common law breach of contract, unjust enrichment, and the Illinois Consumer Fraud Act ("CFA"), and certification of a Washington Class under the Washington Consumer Protection/Unfair Business Practices Act, ("CPA") and the above-mentioned common law claims.
+Each putative class consists of all direct purchasers of the Subject Recordings.